SaajidahMoh/JETHomeTask/README.md

 - **UK Postcodes**: The application will work only using UK postcodes due to the API.
 - **API Consistency**: The assumption that the API endpoints would be consistent, reliable and would provide real-time updates based on whether a store is open now for collection/delivery.
 - **Display Restaurants**: Must Display the first 10 restaurants.
-- **Separated Filters**: Separating things like “deals”, “free delivery”, “halal”, “freebies” from the actual cuisine types like "Pizza", "American", "Chicken" etc given that it is not actual cuisines.
+- **Separated Filters**: Separating things like “deals”, “free delivery”, “halal”, “freebies” from the actual cuisine types like "Pizza", "American", "Chicken" etc. given that they are not actual cuisines.
 - **Brand Box Usage**: Able to use JET’s Brand Box and images from their application, given that this application is not to be published and is between you and JET.
 - **Device Compatibility**: Application must able to be used on any iOS device (and in portrait mode).
 - **Restaurant Data Points**: Must display the restaurant data points with the restaurant names, cuisines, rating as a number (including the number of ratings) and the address (first line + postcode).